Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 AI models learn from human expertise, but most explanations skip how that actually works.
 AI doesn't magically understand language, recognize images, or write code.
 Every skill requires humans to teach the system through examples, feedback, or validation.

-AI training is a human-guided process that involves teaching machine learning models through different approaches.
+AI training is a human-guided process that involves teaching machine learning models through different methods.
 There are many ways to train AI models.
 Some methods require consistent labeling across thousands of examples.
 Others need analytical thinking to validate patterns or critical judgment to rate AI responses.

 Understanding these methods will help you identify where your skills fit and what the work actually involves.
 This guide breaks down eight ways to train AI, explains how each one works, and shows which skills matter most for getting hired.

-1. Supervised Learning
+1. Supervised learning

 You might draw bounding boxes around cyclists in dash-cam footage, classify sentiment in customer reviews, or tag code quality in programming samples.
 Your consistent labeling across hundreds of examples helps the algorithm recognize patterns it can apply to new data.